DIVE (describe – interpret – verify – evaluate)

 March 11, 2023

-This activity provides students with a model for processing new and different experiences in their daily lives.
-Students will learn to differentiate between observations and judgments, as they practice slowing down their thought process and thinking critically to draw more accurate and culturally relevant conclusions.
+This activity provides students with a model for that can help to postpone their judgment.
+Students will learn to differentiate between observations, interpretations and judgments, by slowing down their thought process and thinking critically to draw more and culturally relevant conclusions.

 Learning Goals